 the Laws of Nature and of Nature’s God,

 our Lives, our Fortunes, and our sacred Honor.

-Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
-This essay originally appeared in the St. John’s Review (July, 1976), republished by the author’s permission.
+This essay originally appeared in the The College, a publication of St. John’s College (Volume 28, No. 2, 1976), republished by the author’s permission.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers).